alemangui/pizzicato/README.md

 <a name="audio-formats"/>
 ### Audio formats
-Pizzicato supports audio formats [supported by Web Audio](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats#Browser_compatibility).
+Pizzicato supports audio formats [supported by your browser](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats#Browser_compatibility).
 These may vary depending on your system version and browser.